 The scope of the Rapid I/I Reduction Program was also set forth by TM No. 2 based on a targeted amount of I/I reduction for both public and private sources located in close proximity to the KRWWTP.
 Figure 4.1 identifies the drainage basins and sub-basins in close proximity to the KRWWTP that are recommended in TM No. 2 to be addressed by the Rapid I/I Reduction Program.
 The area includes the oldest parts of the collection system and was found by TM-2 to have relatively high levels of RDII/IDM of sewer.
 The objective of the Rapid I/I Reduction Program is an overall 35% reduction of I/I within the areas shown in Figure 4.1.
 This will amount to removal of approximately 19 MGD of peak I/I occurring during the 10 year design storm.
-In order for the public portion of the Rapid I/I Reduction Program to effectively achieve the target I/I reduction, a Sewer System Evaluation Survey (SSES) should be completed prior to rehabilitation work to identify and evaluate public sources of rapid I/I. The overall 35% reduction objective would be achieved in conjunction with the private portion of the Rapid I/I Reductions and program management to identify and eliminate private I/I sources.
-Once the public and private programs have been implemented, monitoring programs should be put into place to measure I/I reductions concurrently as rehabilitation program can be adjusted as required to achieve the targeted rapid I/I reduction objective(s).
+In order for the public portion of the Rapid I/I Reduction Program to effectively achieve the target I/I reduction, a Sewer System Evaluation Survey (SSES) should be completed prior to rehabilitation work to identify and evaluate public sources of rapid I/I. The overall 35% reduction objective would be achieved in conjunction with the private portion of the Rapid I/I Reduction Program.
+The private portion of the program requires building inspections and program management to identify and eliminate private I/I sources.
+Once the public and private programs have been implemented, monitoring programs should be put into place to measure I/I reductions concurrently as rehabilitation progresses.
+Based on results of the monitoring programs, the scope and timeline of the Rapid I/I Reduction Program can be adjusted as required to achieve the targeted rapid I/I reduction objective(s).